Skip to content

 Enter The Old China Cabinet!

-I went to the Goodwill looking for Tupperware for Junk Bonanza this fall.
+I went to the Goodwill looking for Tupperware to sell.
 As long as I was there I thought I would see if if they had a dresser I could give a makeover.

 There was a dresser a great big, heavy 1970’s monster with stains and a smell.
 Sadly I was going to have to pass.
 But right next to the dresser was a golden oak hutch, and it was only $19.99.